Medical expert of the article

 Herbal treatment

-Surgical manipulations can be as follows:
+Surgical manipulations may be as follows:

-- stopping bleeding, removing the outflowing blood;
+- stopping bleeding, removing spilled blood;

 - removal of necrotic areas;

-- in some cases, partial or complete removal of the testicle.
+- in some cases – partial or complete removal of the testicle.

 Prevention

-Violation can be prevented if:
+A violation can be prevented if:

-- protect the genitals during traumatic sports;
+- protect the genitals when participating in dangerous sports;

 - to raise the level of sexual culture and sex education;

-- avoid traumatic sexual positions;
+- avoid dangerous sexual positions;

 - be physically active, avoid physical inactivity;

-- quit smoking and drinking alcohol;
+- give up smoking and drinking alcohol;

-- prevent overheating or hypothermia of the body.
+- Avoid overheating or overcooling the body.

 Forecast